Is Back Pain Caused By A Weak Core?

 So Does It Matter What The Therapist Says To You?

 Maybe more than we think.

-Häuser et al (2014) discusses the unintentional negative suggestions in every day practices.
+Häuser et al (2014) discuss the unintentional negative suggestions in everyday practices.
 Patients receiving injections showed anxiety and pain were heightened by the use of negative words such as “sting” “burn” “hurt” “bad” and “pain” (Lang et al, 2000)